smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 - The synchronous validate() method would be deprecated.

 ## Alternatives considered
-- The solution would be beneficial for both custom RouterService and standard RouterService, because it actually increases the chance to find a RouterService that connects with head unit.
+- The solution would be beneficial for both custom RouterService and standard RouterService, because it actually increases the chance to find a RouterService that connects with the head unit.
-But one thing to consider is that when finding the connected RouterService, I believe it is better to try the custom RouterService first, which is different order from what BestRouterComparator in SdlAppInfo offers.
-I think it is better to add another comparator for this purpose.
+But one thing to consider is that when finding the connected RouterService, it would be better to try the custom RouterService first, which is different order from what BestRouterComparator in SdlAppInfo offers.
+It is believed to be better to add another comparator for this purpose.